Volume 2 - Better Homes and Ruins - The Life and Adventures of Sir Edelbert Spore

 The intricacies of this process are complex and difficult to decipher, owing largely to the daemons odd language.
 The best advice I can give is to allow daemons to handle daemon politics.

 -# 98- Twobat (basic)- These light flyers pop with the ability to duplicate themselves in air.
-As each levels they gain diverse natural Dittomancy magic, from a large set.
+As each levels, they gain from a large set of diverse natural Dittomancy magic.
 A group of Twobats can become overwhelming quickly.
 These units make excellent scouts because even when one is croaked, a duplicate can often complete a given mission.

 -#99- Gorebat (intermediate)- Gorebat gain the Drain Life special upon Changing.
 As they level, each gains a variety of Healomancy specials.
 These daemon will actually heal victims so they can feed off of them longer before croaking.
 Gorebat are capable units in their own right, they become truly deadly when they realize they can Ditto their Drain Life special.
 Gorebat can be difficult to work with for the more squeamish units.